 Section 230 must be carefully refined to better fit the statute's original intent and to restrain potential abuses of its protections.
 "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."

 These words in Section 230 of the Communications Decency Act (CDA) are at the heart of an increasingly important public debate about technology, economics, and society.
-They have been called "the 26 words that created the Internet" and an "outlandish power over speech without accountability."
-There is a large policy gap between these two views, and policymakers on both sides of the aisle are offering proposals to change this law that could fundamentally reshape the American technology industry.
+They have been called "the 26 words that created the Internet"1 and an "outlandish power over speech without accountability."2 There is a large policy gap between these two views, and policymakers on both sides of the aisle are offering proposals to change this law that could fundamentally reshape the American technology industry.

 Some believe that large tech companies are not keeping their part of the deal that critics say undergirds Section 230.
-These companies, it is argued, are politically biased and are exercising editorial judgments on which content they will, and will not, allow on their platforms, and that these judgments violate the law's precondition of platform neutrality.
+These companies, it is argued, are politically biased and are exercising

+This paper, in its entirety, can be found at http://report.heritage.org/ib6020 editorial judgments on which content they will, and will not, allow on their platforms, and that these judgments violate the law's precondition of platform neutrality.